microsoft/botframework-solutions/docs/site/_docs/tutorials/customize-skill/4_publish_your_skill.md

 ## Publish your Skill

-You can now publish your Skill to Azure using the usual deployment tools and enable easier invocation of the Skill from your assistant project.
+Publish your Skill to Azure using the usual deployment tools to enable invocation of the Skill from your assistant project.